ceeoreo/ceora.dev/posts/aws-cost-management.md

   - learning
 ---

 One of the things that prevents a lot of people from exploring AWS is the cost.
 Some AWS services are very expensive.
-Accidently forgetting to cut something off and getting charged is the worst feeling.
+Accidentally forgetting to cut something off and getting charged is the worst feeling.
 Trust me, I know.

 <img src="/static/img/aws-billp-meme.JPG" alt="Meme of guy looking confused.
 This how I am when I get an unexpected AWS bill" width="400">